 Volunteer Deputy Registrars help register eligible citizens to vote by distributing, reviewing, and accepting completed voter registration applications.
-A VDR must be trained and appoint by our office to accept Voter Registration Applications.
+A VDR must be trained and appointed by our office to accept Voter Registration Applications.
 All VDR appointments expire on December 31st of even-numbered years.

 Training classes are offered the first and third Tuesday of each month at 2:00pm and the first Tuesday of the month at 6:00pm.
 No classes will be offered during Early Voting or on Election Day.

 Class size is limited so you must contact the training team either by email [email protected] or phone (512-943-1630) to reserve a seat no later than 12:00 pm on the day you wish to attend training.
 Classes are approximately 30 minutes.
 Due to the length of training, anyone arriving more than five minutes late may be asked to reschedule.

 Once you have completed your formal training, you will be issued a Certificate of Appointment and given a registration packet with instructions and supplies.